annietangli/MovieRecommendation/README.md

 # Movie Recommendation

+1. code: report.R
+2. rmd: report.Rmd
+3. pdf: report.pdf
+- **strongly recommend download the pdf (high resolution) instead of view it on GitHub website (low resolution)**, otherwise the raster plots won't be rendered correctly!

+> *Note*: Each time I knit the report, there might be slight unpredictability in rounding ***tuning*** outputs with a 0.001 difference.
+For example, the tune output might be 0.798 or 0.797.
+I wrote 0.797 in the report.
+**However, the final rmse result is the exact same.**

 ## A short summary

 The context of this machine learning project is to create an algorithm for a